-We do not put forward an IVA unless we believe it will be a successful one for all parties involved.
+Here at McCambridge Duffy, we have a very high success rate with having IVAs approved.
+This is because we do not put forward an IVA unless we believe it will be a successful one for all parties involved.
 If, for any reason your IVA propsal is rejected, it may be possible for your IP to re-negotiate the proposal with your creditors, providing you are in a position to offer a revised IVA payment and agree to the revised terms.
-If you cannot agree to a revised IVA propsal, then you will need to look at other ways to addressing your debt problems.
+If you cannot agree to a revised IVA propsal, then you will need to look at other ways of addressing your debt problems.
 We can discuss other options available to you.

 Make sure you are apply for an IVA with the help of a trusted IVA Provider.
 Any respectable IVA company will only put through a proposal on your behalf if it adheres to recommended guidelines and is fair for both you and your creditors.
 This will increase your chances of having it approved successfully.
 An Insolvency Practitioner should not recommend an IVA to you unless it is your most suitable option for dealing with your debt.
 Do not pay any upfront fees for your IVA, or for your IVA proposal.
 In the event that it might fail, you will lose any upfront payments you have made.

 If your IVA has been rejected at a meeting of creditors it may be possible to re-propose an IVA if you are in a position to offer an alternative level of debt repayment.
 If you feel that this is the case please contact us online or on 0800 043 3328 to discuss your options.